joeyhage/homebridge-alexa-smarthome/README.md

     <img alt="Discord" src="https://img.shields.io/discord/432663330281226270?cacheSeconds=3600&logo=discord&color=728ED5&label=discord-channel"></a>
 </p>

-This is the home of the official homebridge-alexa-smarthome plugin.
-This plugin enables smart home device integration between HomeKit and Alexa.
-This allows HomeKit/Siri to control smart home devices that are connected via Amazon Alexa.
+This plugin enables smart home device integration between HomeKit and Alexa which allows HomeKit/Siri to control smart home devices that are connected via Amazon Alexa.

 This plugin **does not** allow Alexa to control devices in HomeKit.
 For that, please see the [Homebridge Alexa](https://github.com/NorthernMan54/homebridge-alexa) plugin.